-Dunedin has a rich history in the arts and of making art freely available for all to enjoy.
+Dunedin has a rich history in the arts and in making art freely available for all to enjoy.
 It is unsurprising, then, that the city is now embracing street art, with an increasing number of blank walls being transformed into works of art by local and international artists.
-Experience these vibrant, whimsical artworks on the Dunedin Street Art trail.
+Experience these vibrant, whimsical artworks by following the self-guided Dunedin street art trail.

 Currently there are over 50 walls across the city, mostly concentrated around the Warehouse Precinct and CBD with plenty of cafes along the way for tasty pit stops for the family.
 The most comprehensive guide is the Street Art Cities map

 Still the world's steepest street despite nearly losing the title to a small town in Wales.
 Baldwin Street's famed incline, is tucked away in suburban North East Valley and runs up the northern side of Signal Hill.
 Challenge the family to race to the top and stop for a selfie to prove you made it.
 Try counting the steps; it takes about ten minutes, just to walk about 350 metres!
 But don't worry, there's a drinking fountain at the top.
 Insiders tip - walking backwards is heaps easier!

 Teleport your family’s taste buds with North Dunedin’s Beam Me Up Bagels – there’s a flavour to fit everyone and it's so popular a second outlet has opened up in Great King Street.
 Mama’s Donuts take away on Vogel Street is a sweet treat for everyone.
 Corner Store café has fresh, imaginative take-out salads and slices to brighten up your day.
 Check out Deliver Easy for the many restaurants and cafes that will take your favourite foods right to your doorstep or even to your picnic blanket.